MStarmans91/WORC/WORC/doc/static/faq.rst

 ``WORC`` also includes an option to use your own features instead of the default features included. ``WORC`` will than simply start at the data mining (e.g. classification, regression) step, and thus after the normal feature extraction.
-This requires three things
+This requires three steps:

 1. Convert your features to the default ``WORC`` format